desmodev/desmodev.github.io/_posts/2020-11-23-Using-a-reference-manager.md

 Part of the work of an editor is to check that each of your citations has a corresponding entry in the reference list and that each your references are cited in the text.
 In footnoting styles a bibliography contains all of the references cited as well as additional sources used in writing the thesis.

-It's no small wonder, then, that an editor will want to know that you have made use of a reference manager in your work.
+So, it's no small wonder that an editor will want to know you have made use of a reference manager in your work.

+Use of a reference manager is especially important for students integrating words from a foreign language in their work.
+For non-Roman languages, referencing can require transliteration and translation from the original script.
+This is most easily done at the outset of writing the thesis rather than at the eleventh hour.

+For those writing within the disciplne of law and incorporating a non-Roman language, the rules are different again.
+For example, the Australian Guide to Legal Citation (AGLC) requires that, when citing Chinese primary materials, 'Chinese characters that appear in the source should not be transliterated into pinyin.… \[And,\]  where an element of a citation would ordinarily be italicised according to the relevant rule of this Guide,  Chinese characters forming that element should appear between guillemets'.
+(See AGLC 4, 16.1.)